Qasim Amin: Education

-As a youth, Amin was enrolled in many of Egypt's most privileged schools.
-He attended primary school in Alexandria, and then in 1875, attended Cairo's Preparatory School.
+Amin attended primary school in Alexandria, and then in 1875 attended Cairo's Preparatory School.
 The curriculum at the school was said to be strict and heavily Europeanized.
-By 1881, at the age of 17, he received his law degree from the Khedival School and was one of thirty seven to receive a government scholarship to continue his education at Frances' University de Montpellier.
+By 1881, at the age of seventeen, he received his law degree from the Khedival School and was one of 37 to receive a government scholarship to continue his education at France's University of Montpellier.
 His mission in France lasted four years.